resthub/resthub.org/tutorial/spring.rst

        As described in `Resthub documentation <http://resthub.org/2/getting-started.html>`_, create your local project by executing
        ``mvn archetype:generate -DarchetypeCatalog=http://nexus.pullrequest.org/content/repositories/releases/`` in your `training` directory.

-       - When **archetype** prompt, choose `1`: `org.resthub:resthub-jpa-webservice-archetype`. or 2 if you want also that a basic resthub-backbone-stack project will be generated.
+       - When **archetype** prompt, choose `org.resthub:resthub-jpa-webservice-archetype`. or `org.resthub:resthub-jpa-backbonejs-archetype` if you want also that a basic resthub-backbone-stack project will be generated.
 Enter
        - When **groupId** prompt, choose your `groupId`: `org.resthub.training`.
 Enter
        - When **artifactId** prompt, choose your `artifactId`: `jpa-webservice`.
 Enter